Tobias Christensen (footballer, born 2000)

-Tobias Christensen (born 11 May 2000) is a Norwegian professional footballer who plays as a midfielder for Liga I club Rapid București.
+Tobias Christensen (born 11 May 2000) is a Norwegian professional footballer who plays as a midfielder for Ekstraklasa club Wieczysta Kraków.

 Club career

 Early career

 Christensen played for Vigør through 2015, before joining Start ahead of the 2016 season.
 He made his Eliteserien debut in March 2018 against Tromsø.

 Molde

 In August 2019, Christensen signed for Molde.
 He made his debut for the club when he came in as a 70th minute substitute in a 2–2 draw away against Odd.
 On 24 November 2019, he scored his first goal for Molde in their 4−2 win against Vålerenga.

 Fehérvár

 On 3 January 2023, Christensen signed a contract with Fehérvár in Hungary until June 2025.

 Rapid Bucureşti

 On 9 September 2024, Christensen signed a contract with Romanian club Rapid București until June 2027.

+Wieczysta Kraków

+On 18 June 2026, Christensen moved to Polish Ekstraklasa newcomers Wieczysta Kraków on a two-year deal, with an option for another year.
+On 15 August, he scored his second career hat-trick in a 4–3 away win over Piast Gliwice, his club's first-ever win in the Polish top division.